alimgee/milestone-project2-simon-game/README.md

 GameRound function will continue to loop as long as the user guesses correctly and the wining level has not been reached.
 ## Deployment

+This site was built using C9 virtual env.
+Git was used for source control and all content was push to github The repos on github can be found at https://github.com/alimgee/milestone-project2-simon-game and the site can be seen at [https://alimgee.github.io/milestone-project2-simon-game/](https://alimgee.github.io/milestone-project2-simon-game/)

+To deploy you can select the 'clone' option on the repo and clone into your local env by following the instructions at https://help.github.com/en/articles/cloning-a-repository

 ### Acknowledgements